-It is recommended that the Company's board of directors approve all 16 amendments to its tax allocation agreement in compliance with Department Circular Letter No. 33 (1979).
+It is recommended that the Company's board of directors approve all 17 amendments to their tax allocation agreement in compliance with Department Circular Letter No. 33 (1979).

-D Accounts and Records

-i It is recommended that the Company report the collateral held for 20 securities loans based on the underlying nature of the invested security.
+- D Accounts and Records - i It is recommended that the Company report the collateral held for 21 securities loans based on the underlying nature of the invested security.

-ii It is again recommended that the Company comply with Department 21 Regulation 118, Part 89.2 and incorporate the appropriate language in all future contracts with its CPA firm, which all parties have executed.
+ii It is again recommended that the Company comply within Department21Regulation 118, Part 89.2 and incorporate the appropriate language inall future contracts with its CPA firm, which all parties have executed.

-iii It is again recommended that the board of directors approve their 21 respective custody agreements with the Bank of New York in accordance with the NAIC Financial Examiners Handbook, Part 1, Section IV, J Paragraph 1.
+iii It is again recommended that the board of directors approve their 22 respective custody agreements with the Bank of New York in accordance with the NAIC Financial Examiners Handbook, Part 1, Section IV, J Paragraph 1.